 Experiments

-In JuliaSimModelOptimizer, the different variations of the model to be ran are called the experiments.
+In JuliaSimModelOptimizer, the different variations of the model to be ran are called "experiments".
 For example, one experiment may specify that the model should be solved with a driving voltage of 10V pulse, while the next experiment specifies that the driving voltage is a 5V pulse.
 Each experiment is then optionally tied to a dataset which, when defined in an inverse problem, specifies a multi-simulation optimization problem that the further functions (calibrate, parametric_uq, etc.) generate solutions for.
 The type of experiment is used to signify what the data corresponds to measuring, i.e. whether the experiment is used to match data of time series, or steady states, etc.

 Experiment Types